Crowell Hilaka

 Undated picture postcards from around this time show Kirby at various hunting and fishing camps.

 1910 production begins on improved, portable vacuum cleaner by Frantz Premier Company.
 E.L.
-Frantz was the real estate agent who sold Kirby an apartment building.
+Frantz was the real estate agent who sold Kirby an apartment building near Ansel Rd in Cleveland.
 Kirby showed Frantz his new invention and Frantz decided to manufacture it.

 1912 Kirby developed a non-electric vacuum nicknamed “The Grasshopper” for rural housewives.